-“Imagine what the Caribbean was like 50 years ago, before the crowds and the resorts?” they say.
+Imagine what the Caribbean was like 50 years ago, before the crowds, cruise ships, and the resorts.

 Nicaragua has such diversity in its regional cultures.
 From the south on the Rio San Juan to Matagalpa’s hill country, or when people from Granada talk about the folk from nearby Masaya (10kms away) being of fairer skin and shorter stature.

-Due to a very strong Caribbean influence, not only do these Nicaraguans look that little bit different, they speak differently.
+Due to a strong Caribbean influence, not only do these Nicaraguans look that little bit different, but they also speak differently.
 Mostly Creole English, as well as Spanish, is spoken on the Corn Islands and they move to a very different beat.

 You are in paradise on the Corn Islands, something the locals know all too well.

 The temperatures on the Corn Islands do not vary that much.
 The main changes will be in humidity and wet and dry seasons.

 As a rule, October and November are the wettest months.
 However, bear in mind that if the forecast shows rain during these months, it often just means a chance of rain.

 September is often the best month of the year as it is both sunny and calm.

 December, January and February are relatively dry with the occasional tropical downpour and breezy weather.
 June, July and August will be similar.